tomyreyes/Non-profit-finder/README.md

 I also would have spent some time writing tests for my project.
 Test Driven Development is something I have been working on prior to this project and I would have liked to at the very least established tests to see if my database queries are giving me back the information I expect.

 Finally, I would spend more time enhancing the user experience.
 For instance, each user should be able to include a photo of themselves and links to their social media.
 Additionally, each team on the website should have their own team page where the information can be edited.
+As well, I would have liked to add client side validation to the form on the profile page.

 ## This application was built using: